nix-community/nixvim/README.md

 ### Using flakes
-This is the recommended method if you are already using flakes to manage your sysyem.
+This is the recommended method if you are already using flakes to manage your system.
 To enable flakes, add this to `/etc/nixos/configuration.nix`

 ```nix
 { pkgs, lib, ... }: